munificent/craftinginterpreters/book/functions.md

 </aside>

 Of course, we will add more natural support for first-class data structures when we added classes.
-But even now, it's possible to define functions that work something like objects.
+But even now, it's possible to define a function that works like an object.
 Cogitate on this:

 ```lox
 fun makePoint(x, y) {